What is your role within Star? How long have you been with the company?

 What do you specialise in now?
 What type of projects do you work on?

-For my master’s thesis, I am conducting research into the performance of defrosting systems.
+For my master’s thesis, I conducted research into the performance of defrosting systems.
 During my summer internships, I have been fortunate to be involved with a variety of projects within the design department for different industries.

 What do you enjoy most about your job, and what are the biggest challenges you face?